01 | How It All Started

 My symptoms started quite suddenly in early July 2025.
 I had been completely fit and well — in fact, the best health of my entire life in terms of diet and exercise.
 I had regular Bupa health checks, and the most recent one had confirmed a very healthy picture.
 I was a self-employed architect with a young family and no significant medical history.

-After a long car journey I noticed an uncomfortable feeling in the lower back, followed by tingling and burning sensations around the groin area and difficulty fully opening my mouth when yawning.
-Within days, and over the course of the next week, I experienced a handful of sudden involuntary backward falls without any warning, loss of consciousness or dizziness.
+After a long car journey I noticed an uncomfortable feeling in my lower back, followed by tingling and burning sensations around the groin area and difficulty fully opening my mouth when yawning.
+Within days I experienced several sudden involuntary backward falls without warning, loss of consciousness or dizziness.
 This prompted a visit to my GP.
-The GP suggested these could be symptoms from a post-viral infection, although I explained I had not experienced any recent illness.
-I was asked to arrange a blood test and to monitor my blood pressure, which was elevated.
-The earliest blood test appointment available was a week later.
+The GP suggested these could be symptoms from a post-viral infection, although I explained I had not been unwell.
+I was asked to arrange a blood test and monitor my blood pressure, which was elevated.
+The earliest appointment was a week later.

 What I Would Say to Someone Now